Browne Review: Political positions

 The Browne Review was set up by Labour in 2009, but did not report until after the 2010 General Election.
 No party won the election outright, and after negotiations the Conservative and Liberal Democrat parties formed a coalition government.
 The Coalition Agreement gave the Liberal Democrats, who had campaigned against fee increases, the right to abstain from any vote to increase tuition fees.
 In this case, the effective majority of the Conservatives would fall to 24, meaning that the government could potentially be defeated by a rebellion of 12 of its own MPs.

 Labour

-Lord Mandelson, the former Business Secretary who set up the review into higher education funding, hinted in July 2009 at a tuition fee rise stating that excellence in higher education was "not cheap" and that the country "had to face up to the challenge of paying for excellence".
+Peter Mandelson, the former Business Secretary who set up the review into higher education funding, hinted in July 2009 at a tuition fee rise stating that excellence in higher education was "not cheap" and that the country "had to face up to the challenge of paying for excellence".

-The Labour Party manifesto for the 2010 General Election promised extra University places but made no commitment on how much students would have to pay.
+The Labour Party manifesto for the 2010 general election promised extra university places but made no commitment on how much students would have to pay.
 During the Labour Party leadership election in 2010 following the resignation of Gordon Brown both Ed Balls and the eventual winner Ed Miliband came out in support of a graduate tax as a method of funding universities in the future.
 David Miliband was the only candidate in the leadership election not to support a graduate tax.